jrheard/blog/_drafts/quinto.md

 And 10 + 10 + 15 = 35.

 Now you know how to play Quinto!
-The game ends when you run out of tiles; whoever has the highest score wins.
+The game ends when you run out of tiles; whoever has the highest score at the end of the game wins.

 But Wait!
 ---------